Instrumentation: Mezzo and piano

 Commission: YIVO Institute for Jewish Research

-YIVO, Center for Jewish History, NYC
+Presented by YIVO, Center for Jewish History, NYC

 When Alex Weisser, Program Director of YIVO (Institute for Jewish Research) in New York, approached me about commissioning a song that would take one of several folksongs as its starting point, I was intrigued.
 Having composed Vayter un Vayter, a setting of three of Avrom Sutzkever’s marvelous poems in Yiddish, I was enthusiastic about this new project.
 There were four folksongs he suggested as springboards.
 I gravitated towards Under Sarah’s Cradle.
 There were links to several settings, including beautiful ones by Lazare Saminsky and Stefan Wolpe.
 Abraham Goldfaden also composed a new melody for it in his musical Shulamis, and there are more versions as well.
 It is always a challenge to find one’s way in setting a text to music, whether it has been previously set or not.